Beyond sponsorship: A better approach to corporate funding for nonprofits.

 - Rally existing employee support If you already have people within a company who support your organization, you have a foot in the door.
 Use those existing relationships to show management you're a good fit.
 Executives may be surprised to find that 20 of their employees are already participating in your walk as a corporate team.

 - Talk big A simple sponsorship is a drop in the bucket.
 Corporations have a lot more dollars available when they find the right organization to partner with.
-What you should do when you come to the table is talk about your whole organization.
+What you should do when you come to the table is talk about your whole organization, not just your event.
 That gives you a better chance to interact with a corporation and find something they want to be part of.

 - Meet with Marketing While there may be an executive charged with corporate giving, they’re not necessarily your best bet for starting the relationship.
 The Marketing department usually has discretion over the dollars they spend and can just as easily apply that money to your organization as buying TV spots for their product.
 It’s a very different and bigger pie than the company’s budget for corporate giving.
 This pie is typically 5-10% of a company’s annual revenue, so if you can figure a way to get a slice, it could be huge for your organization.
 As a bonus, the Marketing department can generate more awareness for your organization than you ever thought possible.

-- Invite management to your event It may seem like a small thing, but it can give companies proof that your supporters are their potential customers.
+- Invite management to your event It may seem like a small thing, but it can give companies proof that their staff is already involved and that your supporters are their potential customers.

 C) Grow the relationship.